R41z0r/EnhanceQoL/README.md

 | `/eqol aag <id>` | Auto‑pick a gossip option |
 | `/eqol rag <id>` | Remove an auto‑picked gossip ID |

+## Buff Tracker Categories
+You can create custom categories for the buff tracker in the options (`Aura` → `Buff Tracker`).
+Use **Add Category** to create a new anchor and **Delete Category** to remove the current one.
+Each category stores its own position, icon size and growth direction.
+Assign buffs to categories in the buff list or via the settings gear next to a buff entry.

 ---

 ## 🌐 Localisation